khusa71/kardu/replit.md

 ### Storage & Database
 - Neon PostgreSQL for persistent data storage
-- Replit Object Storage for file and export storage
+- Supabase Storage for file and export storage (migrated from Replit Object Storage)

 ### Development Tools
 - Vite for development server and build process